- Checking your product versions are supported

 - It should be determined before the call who the most relevant person(s) from your organization and ForgeRock are to join the meeting to help with a successful resolution.
 Uncontrolled calls with large audiences are not productive.

-- We will attempt to determine the full extent of the issue and offer a workaround if this is possible.
+- We will attempt to determine the full extent of the issue and offer a workaround if possible.

 - Notes will be made about the content of the call and documented in the appropriate support ticket.